rillki/humble-benchmarks/fishers-exact-test/README.md

 Secondly, I am no expert on all languages presented in this benchmark.
 Therefore, if you have better code solutions, feel free to submit them as well.
 I will review them as soon as possible.

 Finally, if you would like to suggest a new topic for future benchmarks, submit them as well through the means listed above.
-Please, read this submition [guideline](../Topic\ submission\ guideline.md).
+Please, read this submition [guideline](../Topic-submission-guideline.md).

 ## Introduction

 The purpose of this benchmark is to find how quickly various compiled programming languages are able to perform compared to Python and R library implementations.
 In other words, Python and R will not implement the algorithms themselves, but will use algorithms that are already implemented in available stats packages, be it a C code that is called from Python/R or a direct Python/R implementation.

-The reason such a "strange" strategy is chosen is to examine, whether the performance gains achieved by rewriting the Python/R code in a compiled language is worth the time and effort required for such a task.
+The reason such a "strange" strategy is chosen is to examine whether the performance gains achieved by rewriting the Python/R code in a compiled language is worth the time and effort required for such a task.
 In addition, I'm just curious what would be the results, what language attains the best result.

 This is by no means a language comparison.
 And it's hardly viable to judge language performance by a single test.
 Therefore, I suggest you to study the topic more broadly using all available internet resources to come to your own conclusions.